 As we are living the story, we find that the pandemic is still affecting businesses almost a year later.
 On December 27th, nine months to the day after the CARES Act, the President signed the Consolidated Appropriations (CA) Act 2021, bringing the next round of major relief to affected businesses.
 This time, realizing that they underestimated the duration of the pandemic, Congress made major extensions and expansion of the benefits, and PPP, once again, steals the spotlight.
 Unfortunately, the best benefit in the Act goes with little mainstream press coverage, the Employee Retention Tax Credit.
 The CA Act allowed the retroactive use of the ERC for 2020 and a business who took advantage of the PPP, that was previously precluded from taking this credit, is now allowed.
 This is huge in itself, not to mention that the Act also extended the ERC through June 30, 2021.
 President Biden further extended the ERC until September 30, 2021.
-In total, up to $33,000 in refundable tax credits is available to the business for every employee they have paid since March 13, 2020.
+In total, up to $26,000 in refundable tax credits is available to the business for every employee they have paid since March 13, 2020.

 I hope I have captured your attention, especially if you believe your business was affected, so review the qualifications.
 There are simply two, and you only need to meet one of them.

 1. Did the gross receipts (aka revenue) of your business decrease by 50% or more during any calendar quarter of 2020?
 For 2021, gross receipts only needed to have decreased by 20% or more, during any calendar quarter to qualify for that quarter.

 2. Was your business operations fully or partially suspended by a governmental authority limiting commerce?
 The order can come from a federal, state, county, city or any local government agency.